 Crunch, colour, tang!

 1 Make the tahini dressing first.
 Line a sieve with paper towels, set it over a bowl and pour in the yoghurt.
 Drain for 30 minutes.
-Peel garlic and crush with ¼ teaspoon of sea salt.
-Beat tahini in a bowl until smooth, then add garlic (scrape it all up from the board) and mix in drained yoghurt and mint.
+Peel garlic and crush on a board with ¼ teaspoon of sea salt.
+Beat tahini in a bowl until smooth, then add garlic and mix in drained yoghurt and mint.

 2 Trim cauliflower but keep it whole.
 Plunge it core down into a large saucepan of boiling, salted water, throw in the bay leaves, and cook for 1 minute.
 Have ready a bowl filled with icy water.
 Drain cauliflower and plunge it into the icy water.
 As soon as the cauliflower feels cool, remove it, shake off excess water, then leave it to drain core down for 15 minutes.